Anti-fraud and Corruption

 Commission Decision Entrusting OLAF With Enforcement Under the Waste Shipment Regulation

-The European Commission has formally empowered the European Anti-Fraud Office (OLAF) to enforce the Waste Shipment Regulation (EU) 2024/1157.
-This move signals a shift toward more aggressive EU-level oversight and cross-border enforcement to combat illegal waste trafficking and fraudulent shipments.
+The European Commission has formally empowered the European Anti-Fraud Office to enforce the Waste Shipment Regulation as of March 2026.
+This move signals a shift toward centralized EU-level oversight and more aggressive cross-border enforcement to combat illegal waste trafficking and fraudulent shipments.

 ec.europa.euEuropean UnionEuropean Union